konradarchicinski/cge_model_python/README.md

 # CGE modelling in Python

 Welcome to our GitHub repository in which we store the core of CGE model written completely in Python language.
-We are students from Faculty of Economic Science, University of Warsaw.
+We are students from Faculty of Economic Sciences, University of Warsaw.
 The above model was the part of final project for one of our courses during studies.

 ## Description of CGE models